AuthorizeNet/accept-sdk-android/README.md

 apiClient.getTokenWithRequest(transactionObject, callback);
 ```

+### 4. Implement  EncryptTransactionCallback Interface.

-4) To get a response back, the activity/fragment should implement the `EncryptTransactionCallback` interface.
+To get a response back, the activity/fragment should implement the `EncryptTransactionCallback` interface.
+It has following methods.

 ```java
 @Override